aljazsim/validation-framework-for-typescript/Readme.md

     public getActiveValidationContexts(): string[]
     {
-        if (this.id === -1)
-        {
-            return ["new"];
+        return this.id === -1 ? ["new"] : ["existing"];
     }
-        else
-        {
-            return ["existing"];
 }
-    }
-}
 ```

-In this case property created must always have a value present, but property modified must have a value only when the active validation contexts contain "exiting" (property id > 0).
+In this case property created must always have a value present, but property modified must have a value only when the active validation contexts contain "exiting" (property id > -1).
 If the active validation context contain "new", property modified is not allowed to have a value.
 Default validation context will always be validated, but you have the option of adding as many different active validation contexts as needed that change according to the internal state of the object by overriding the getActiveValidationContexts() method.

 ### Validation priority